CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 You can view software components deployed on all switches and hosts, or on all the switches in your network.

 ### View the Operating Systems Information

-Knowing what operating systems (OSs) you have deployed across your network is useful for upgrade planning and understanding your relative dependence on a given OS in your network.

-OS information is available from the NetQ UI and NetQ CLI.

-- Inventory/Devices card
-    - Medium: view the distribution of OSs and versions across all devices
-    - Large: view the distribution of OSs and versions across all switches
-    - Full-screen: view OS vendor, version, and version ID on all devices (table)
-- Inventory/Switches card
-    - Medium/Large: view the distribution of OSs and versions across all switches (graphic)
-    - Full-screen: view OS vendor, version, and version ID on all on all switches (table)
-- `netq show inventory os`
-    - View OS name and version on all devices

 {{<tabs "TabID1079" >}}